duckShooter/orange_gi/README.md

     ```
     you can add other users if you like, the password is hashed using bcrypt hashing function with 10 rounds

-    You will receive 200 http repsonse upon successful login or 404 http response for wrong credentials indicating
+    You will receive 200 http repsonse upon successful login or 401 http response for wrong credentials indicating
-    that the user wasn't found.
+    that there was no user found for the provided credentials.
     Once logged in and authenticated you can access the API `localhost:8080/toy_store/api/...`

     A brief list for the required APIs: